tleecsm/VoVTCG/www/data/cards.md

  - Life: 10

-<b>Persistence, 1:</b> <i>This card is not destroyed by activation.
+<b>Persistence, 1:</b> <i>This card is not destroyed after activation.
 When this card is revealed, it gains 1 Persist counter.
 In the end phase of your turn, remove 1 Persist counter from this card or destroy it.</i>
-Whenever another <b>Persistence</b> card attached to this fortification is destroyed, this card regains +2 Life.
+Whenever a <b>Persistence</b> card attached to this fortification is destroyed in the end phase, this card regains +2 Life.
 Whenever a card attached to this fortification would gain a <b>Persist</b> counter, you may instead add that counter to this card.
 <br>